+3.3.1.
 "Actual mass of the vehicle" means the mass in running order plus the mass of the fitted optional equipment to an individual vehicle.

-"Allowable Test Mass of the vehicle" can be between the actual mass of the vehicle and the maximum allowable test mass of the vehicle.
+3.3.2.
 "Auxiliary devices" means energy consuming, converting, storing or supplying non-peripheral devices or systems which are installed in the vehicle for purposes other than the propulsion of the vehicle and are therefore not considered to be part of the powertrain.